Hernia Mesh Settlement

 Sharon Carlino filed the lawsuit in 2013 against the company after undergoing two transvaginal mesh repair surgeries.
 Portions of the mesh became exposed, requiring surgery to remove it.
 She suffered from scarring and chronic pain which the lawsuit alleged was caused by the mesh and the multiple surgeries she underwent because of the defective product.

-Last year, Johnson & Johnson made its first attempt to settle more than 42,400 lawsuits filed against them for the transvaginal mesh products made by subsidiary Ethicon.
-In 2016, they offered a $120 million settlement.
+In 2016, Johnson & Johnson made its first attempt to settle more than 42,400 lawsuits filed against them for the transvaginal mesh products made by subsidiary Ethicon.
+They offered a $120 million settlement.

 The settlement covered lawsuits filed by 2,000 to 3,000 women who allege that they suffered pain and injuries to their surrounding organs after the mesh eroded in their bodies.
 Women accused the company of covering up the risks of its transvaginal mesh.